F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 Composing a Declarative Onboarding Declaration
 ----------------------------------------------

 The most important part of using Declarative Onboarding is creating a declaration that includes the BIG-IP objects you want the system to configure.
-For a detailed look at the purpose and function of the AS3 declaration, see :ref:`declaration-purpose-function`.
 See :ref:`examples` and :ref:`schema-reference` for sample declarations and further information.

 To submit an AS3 declaration, use a specialized RESTful API client such as Postman or a universal client such as cURL.